Skip to main content

 • Each mineral forms, then reacts with the melt to form the next.

-• Continuous Branch (Right Side):
+• Continuous branch:

-• Involves plagioclase feldspar, which evolves from:
+• Involves plagioclase feldspar, which evolves from

-• Calcium-rich at high temperatures
+• Calcium-rich at high temperatures to

-• To Sodium-rich at lower temperatures
+• Sodium-rich at lower temperatures

 • Potassium feldspar